The Representation Theory of 2-Sylow Subgroups of the Symmetric Group: The Bratteli diagram

 \begin{proof} The proof follows by induction on the height of the tree.
-Say the tree is of height $k$.
-When $k=0$ the result is a matter of definition(the restriction is $\emptyset$), so we begin with $k=1$.
-There are two trees of height $1$, namely $T_1= (r,\{\cdot,\cdot\})$ and $T_2=(r,\{\cdot\})$, where $\cdot$ represents the trivial tree.
+When $k=0$, let $\Id=(r,\emptyset)$ denote the trivial representation of $H_0$.
+Then the result is a matter of definition, so we begin with $k=1$.
+There are two trees of height $1$, namely $T_1= (r,\{\Id,\Id\})$ and $T_2=(r,\{\Id\})$.
 These correspond to the two representations in Table ~\ref{table:H1}.
 As can be seen, the restriction of both of these representations to the diagonal subgroup $D \cong H_0$ in $H_0 \times H_0$ is the trivial representation.
-The result of $\Res(T_1)$ and $\Res(T_2)$ is $(\cdot)$, denoting the trivial tree.
+The result of $\Res(T_1)$ and $\Res(T_2)$ is $\Id$.